dalejung/datamodule/README.md

 Warning
 -------

-* Look, if this feels wrong you're probably not wrong.
+* Look, if this feels wrong you're not crazy.
 The code is fairly simple.
 Please read it so you know what's going on in the background.
 * Beware of `from xyz import *` in datamodules.
 This will flood the module namespace with variables you probably don't want to cache.
 If you absolutely requires this, override the `DMCache.sync` method and explicitly skip those modules.
 Something like this:

 ```python